fbpx

 Being able to hand over written inspection reports gives buyers confidence in the property’s safety.

-Planning Permission (Where Applicable)
+Planning Permission (where applicable)

 If your house has been extended, converted, or otherwise altered, check if planning permission or building regulations approval was needed.
-Your solicitor will confirm permissions held with the local authority.

-Lack of necessary planning consent could require changes before sale.
 But proving the work was officially approved will reassure potential buyers.

 You can download most proof of ownership documents online or obtain them for free.
 However, you may need to pay for: